 Doctors and Health

-There are a number of local Health Centres where long-term ISH
+There are two local Health Centres where long-term ISH residents can register:

 Fitzrovia Medical Centre, 31 Fitzroy Square, W1T 6EU http://www.fitzroviamedicalcentre.co.uk/ or

 Cavendish Health Centre, 53 New Cavendish Street, W1G 9TQ https://cavendishhealth.nhs.uk/

 Under the UK’s National Health Service (NHS), GP consultations are normally free of charge for students on courses of more than six months but you will be charged for any prescribed medications (currently £9.35 per item).
 Note that dental services and eye care is not free of charge.
 Minor illnesses (colds, flu, headaches etc) can often be treated with medication purchased from a pharmacy.
 Pharmacists are trained to recognise and advise on a range of common health conditions and will recommend treatment or refer you to your GP as necessary.
 See http://www.nhs.uk/livewell/pharmacy/pages/commonconditions.aspx for more information.

 Short-term students (in the UK for less than 6 months) should have their own medical insurance as they will not normally be able to register with a GP, but can consult with pharmacists or access the NHS emergency services.

 The NHS also has a series of Walk-in Urgent Care Centres around London.
 The nearest one to ISH is the University College Hospital, at 235 Euston Road, NW1 2BU.